ibm-cloud-docs/containers/cs_ingress.md

    ```
    {: pre}

-3. Verify that the configuration file is applied.
+3. Verify that the configuration file was applied.

    ```
    kubectl describe cm ibm-cloud-provider-ingress-cm -n kube-system